dherincx92/fpds/README.md

 ## Usage

+For a list of valid search criteria parameters, consult FPDS documentation found at: https://www.fpds.gov/wiki/index.php/Atom_Feed_Usage. _Note_: `fpds` handles parameter quoting so simply enclose your parameter string in one set of quotes, as seen below.

 Via CLI:
 ```
 $  fpds parse params "LAST_MOD_DATE=[2022/01/01, 2022/05/01]" "AGENCY_CODE=7504"
 ```

 By default, data will be dumped into an `.fpds` folder at the user's `$HOME` directory.
 If you wish to override this behavior, provide the `-o` option.
-The directory will be created if it doesn't exist
+The directory will be created if it doesn't exist:

 ```
 $  fpds parse params "LAST_MOD_DATE=[2022/01/01, 2022/05/01]" "AGENCY_CODE=7504" -o {some-directory}